cjdbarlow/bedside-notebook/anaesthesia/anzca/monitoring.md

 	* NIBP should be:
 		* Available for every GA
 		* If used, measured no less than every 10 minutes
-	* Invasive blood pressure monitoring shouild be available
+	* Invasive blood pressure monitoring should be available
 * Awareness/Anaesthesia
 	* Equipment to measure effect of anaesthesia on the brain should be available
 	* End-tidal inhalational anaesthetic concentration must be used for every inhalational anaesthetic